Costa Rican Picadillo de Papa Recipe

 Substitutions

 When you’re preparing your sofrito for the boiled potatoes, you can swap in butter or margarine for the oil.
-For seasoning the boiled potatoes, plain salt can be substituted for the Maggi chicken bullion cubes.
+For seasoning the boiled potatoes, plain salt can be substituted for the Maggi chicken bouillon cubes.

-Though flank steak is the best option when it comes to preparing Costa Rican style shredded beef, chuck, rump, and round roasts will also work in a pinch.
+Though flank steak is the best option when it comes to preparing Costa Rican-style shredded beef, chuck, rump, and round roasts will also work in a pinch.

 Variations